-In traditional retailing, you have well established concepts like shopping malls, which date back to the 1950s.
+There, you have well-established concepts like shopping malls, which date back to the 1950s.
 And department stores date back to the 19th century.
-Heck, the concept of marketplaces first appeared way back in Ancient Greece.
+Heck, the concept of marketplaces goes all the way back to Ancient Greece.

 So, 25 years of e-Commerce in that context isn’t really very long.
 It’s still a baby in retailing terms.

-They’ve evolved, so that retail execution is now usually down to a fine art.
+Ideas and concepts have evolved, so that traditional retail execution is now usually finely crafted.

 Fresh food at the front of the grocery store.
 End of aisle displays and eye level shelf ranges for the biggest sellers.
 Highly visible sales promotions at key times of year.

 Traditional retailing is a fully formed area of learning, with clear and well-established best practices.

 And then, there’s e-Commerce.

 E-Commerce expertise lacks depth and quality

-Compared to traditional retail, e-Commerce doesn’t yet have that same depth and quality of expertise behind it.
-And yet, there are plenty of people who call themselves experts in e-Commerce.
+Compared to traditional retail, e-Commerce doesn’t yet have that same depth and quality of expertise.
+And yet, there are plenty of people who call themselves e-Commerce experts.